dncrht/nestedToc/README.md

 You can pass several options:

 - container: element to scan the table of contents from.
 By default: `body`
-- ignoreH: scan from this heading level.
-By default: 1.
-This will scan h2, h3, h4…
-If you want to include h1, pass a 0.

 Simplest usage: